-Trap-Neuter-Return (TNR) decreases stray and feral cat populations without harming cats.
-Accomplished through a partnership between feral cat colony sponsors and caretakers and the city, TNR involves (1) trapping all or most of the cats in a colony, (2) getting them sterilized and (3) releasing them.
-Cats returned to the wild are tagged on the ear to identify them as sterilized.
+The TNR program involves (1) trapping all or most of the cats in a colony, (2) getting them sterilized and (3) releasing them.
+Cats returned to the wild are tipped on the left ear to identify them as sterilized.

 What can I do to help?

-Spay/Neuter Domestic Cats: Residents are encouraged to spay or neuter all domestic cats.
-Low cost programs, such as Spay Neuter Network and Texas Coalition for Pets, provide transportation services from the Prairie Paws Adoption Center.
+Residents are encouraged to spay or neuter all domestic cats.
+Low cost programs, such as Spay Neuter Network and Texas Coalition for Animal Protection provide transportation services from the Prairie Paws Adoption Center.

-- Transporters pick up feral cats, keep them overnight and transport to get spayed/neutered.
+- Transporters - Pick up feral cats and transport to them to get spayed/neutered.

-- Block walkers walk neighborhoods (with others) where there is known feral cat issues and they leave Trap-Neuter-Return information for residents.
+- Block Walkers - Walk neighborhoods (with others) where there are known feral cat issues and leave Trap-Neuter-Return information for residents.